leonunes58/relation-class-shopping-cart/README.md

 ## Features

 - **Create user with name, email, password encrypted and bith date.
-- **Is possible add items at sales car, with quantity and value.
+- **Is possible add items at shopping cart, with quantity and value.

 ## Prerequisites